 LESSON #3 - BE PROFESSIONAL WHEN YOU ASK FOR A JOB.
 This goes for any job, and the music industry is no exception.
 I know musicians and engineers are generally laid back, but come on, this is ridiculous.

 Alright, this email is formatted well, there are no grammatical errors, and the sender also attached a nice-looking resume.
 Bonus points for that.
 It does, however, read a little bit like a stock email template.
 No points deducted...just seems a little lifeless.
-This email is so close to being good, but there's one problem: the sender gives me no reason as to why I should hire them.
+This email is so close to being good, but there's one problem: the sender gives me no real reason why I should hire them.

 LESSON #4 - STUDIOS NEED A REASON TO HIRE YOU.
 I'm not here to "prepare you for a potentially life-long career in the music business."
 I'm here to make records.
 I'm not here to teach you.
 I'm not here to advance your skills.
 I'm here to run a studio, make records, and you're here to help.
 Deja vu, right?
+Tell me about your skills.
+Tell me what you can do for me.
+Don't tell me what you want me to do for you.

 Email #5 - Close but no cigar